Ballygar: The Great Famine (An Gorta Mór)

+From the years 1845 to 1850, local Ballygar farming communities started to emigrate en masse, mainly for America and Australia.
 In a well-researched piece on Trihill National School, Norma Hoilean records how the residents of one townland Bohill all emigrated on the same day.
 It must have been a horrific day in Bohill – with the entire community of old and young taking with them their meagre belongings and heading off to locate one of the coffin ships in Cobh or Galway.
 Unfortunately, nobody has any idea of whatever happened to them, but it can only be assumed that some of them at least reached "the promised land".
 As an illustration of this, it is recorded that thirteen entire families from Cork Unitarian Church left Cork on the same boat to Australia in 1847.

 The exodus from the area to the U.S. continued throughout the latter part of the 19th century and indeed for much of the first part of the twentieth.
-It was this exodus of people from Ballygar, which resulted in virtually every family in the parish of today having a set of relatives in some part of America.
+It was this exodus of people from Ballygar, which resulted in virtually every family in the parish of today having some relatives in America.

-A feature of the Gorta Mór was that few people were prepared to talk about it afterwards, and few stories survive even in local folklore about the event.
-It would seem that the death of families or family members from starvation was associated with poverty that relatives refused to talk about afterwards.
-In a field owned by Martin "Prince" Kelly in the village of Ballinacor, there are five simple graves adjacent to a sandpit – one of the graves has a number of simple field stones surrounding it.
-It seems likely that famine victims were buried here without ceremony and possibly without a priest being present.
+While few stories survive even in local folklore about the famine, in a field owned by Martin "Prince" Kelly in the village of Ballinacor, there are five simple graves adjacent to a sandpit.
+One of these graves has a number of simple field stones surrounding it.
+It is possible that famine victims were buried here without ceremony and possibly without a priest being present.